Mine Development Risk Profile (Most recent update:

 success does occur the rewards tend to be spectacular, but we prefer

 situations where we can quantify value.
-We will very occasionally take
+We will occasionally take

 a small position in a Stage 1 company in our own account, but will